 The evolution of gospel music is deeply rooted in the musical forms of generations of African slaves.
-In the form that came to be called the “ring shout,” they combined song and dance in the rhythmic pulse that later came into the life of the Holiness and Pentecostal churches of the late nineteenth century, with shouting, clapping, and ring dancing after the sermon.
-The “call-and-response” pattern of communal singing became the distinctive antiphony of leader and the congregation, surging through African-American spirituals and becoming the driving rhythm of gospel music.
+In the form that came to be called the “ring shout,” they combined song and dance in the rhythmic pulse that later came into the life of the Holiness and Pentecostal churches of the late 19th century, with shouting, clapping, and ring dancing after the sermon.
+The “call and response” pattern of communal singing became the distinctive antiphony of leader and the congregation, surging through African American spirituals and becoming the driving rhythm of gospel music.

 In the urban church context, the powerful, improvisational forms of black congregational singing developed a new volume, a new style, and new use of instrumental accompaniment.
 As Reagon writes, “The call-and-response form flourished in the new genre.
 Songs such as ‘In the Morning, When I Rise’ rocked churches with a strong leader giving the call—’In the morning’—and the congregation thundering the response—’When I rise.’”